bigandy/sibling-count/README.md

 ## Notes

-You can import with unpkg `https://unpkg.com/@bigandy/sibling-count` and then use in your HTML
+You can import with esm.sh `https://esm.sh/@bigandy/sibling-count` and then use in your HTML.

 <details open>
 <summary>input html</summary>